wizardoftrap/flam_android_assignment_set_2_SHIV_PRAKASH/README.md

 ##  Notes

 - All Java solutions are organized and follow clean code principles.
-- The Android app uses modern UI practices and API integrations (if required).
+- The Android app uses modern UI practices and API integrations.

 > Submitted as part of Flam Android Assignment Set 2